 Examination of the rise and fall of Nazi Germany under Adolf Hitler from the ashes of World War I, through the battles of World War II, to the Allied forces' defeat of Germany in 1945.
 Consideration of the historical, social, economic, and political factors that contributed to the Nazi party's rise to power.
-Particular focus on the impact on German society, individual choice, and philosophies underpinning Nazism: fascism, cult of personality, eugenics, anti-semitism, social darwinism.
-3 Credits.
+Particular focus on the impact on German society, individual choice, and philosophies underpinning Nazism: fascism, cult of personality, eugenics, anti-Semitism, social Darwinism.